KongZ/piggy/docs/demo.md

 ## AWS SSM Parameter Store

-The SSM Parameter Store has no additional charge for storage in standard throughput.
-It can store only up to 4096 characters and it can't replica to another region.
-But it is much cheaper than AWS Secret Manager.
+SSM Parameter Store has no additional charge for storage in standard throughput.
+It can store up to 4,096 characters, but it cannot be replicated to another region.
+However, it is much cheaper than AWS Secrets Manager.

 ### Create secret in AWS SSM Parameter Store